Angela Carter: Biography

 As well as being a prolific writer of fiction, Carter contributed many articles to The Guardian, The Independent and New Statesman, collected in Shaking a Leg.
 She adapted a number of her short stories for radio and wrote two original radio dramas on Richard Dadd and Ronald Firbank.
-Two of her fictions have been adapted for film: The Company of Wolves (1984) and The Magic Toyshop (1967).
-She was actively involved in both adaptations; her screenplays are published in the collected dramatic writings, The Curious Room, together with her radio scripts, a libretto for an opera of Virginia Woolf's Orlando: A Biography, an unproduced screenplay entitled The Christchurch Murders (based on the Parker–Hulme murder case, which also inspired Peter Jackson's Heavenly Creatures), and other works.
-These neglected works, as well as her controversial television documentary, The Holy Family Album, are discussed in Charlotte Crofts' book Anagrams of Desire (2003).
-Her novel Nights at the Circus won the 1984 James Tait Black Memorial Prize for literature.
-Her last novel, Wise Children, is a surreal wild ride through British theatre and music hall traditions.
+Two of her works of fiction have been adapted for film: The Company of Wolves (1984) and The Magic Toyshop (1967).
+She was actively involved in both adaptations; her screenplays were subsequently published in The Curious Room, a collection of her dramatic writings, including radio scripts and a libretto for an opera based on Virginia Woolf's Orlando.
+Carter's novel Nights at the Circus won the 1984 James Tait Black Memorial Prize for literature.
+Her 1991 novel Wise Children offers a surreal ride through British theatre and music hall traditions.

 Carter died aged 51 in 1992 at her home in London after developing lung cancer.
 At the time of her death, she had started work on a sequel to Charlotte Brontë's Jane Eyre based on the later life of Jane's stepdaughter, Adèle Varens; only a synopsis survives.